MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 ### Use KMS to activate

 To use KMS to activate the preview products, you need a KMS host computer, and it must be configured to support Office 2021 activation.
-Even though the KMS host computer is configured to activate Office 2021 products, that KMS host computer will be able to activate the preview products.
+Even though the KMS host computer is configured to activate Office 2021 products, that KMS host computer is able to activate the preview products.

 If you don’t have a KMS host computer that supports Office 2021 activation, you can use the [MAK product keys](#use-mak-to-activate) to activate the preview products.